Note: This page will be constantly updated over time with more and more terminology.

 - The term is sometimes confused with “Arcade Games”.

 - Example: Crossy Road, Flappy Bird and Temple Run are classed as Hypercasual games.

 - This has changed in meaning from the past; it used to mean indepedent but now means a game developer (or studio) that creates games with either no publisher or a small-mid sized publisher.

-Example: Stardew Valley and Celeste are classed as Indie, Horizon Forbidden West and Elden Ring are not.
+- Example: Stardew Valley and Celeste are classed as Indie, whereas Horizon Forbidden West and Elden Ring are not.

 - A popular project management tool usually used for sprints and issue tracking.
-Studios that use Jira usually also use Confluence.
 This term is sometimes confused with “Projet management tool” due to its overwhelming use in studios across the industry.